Claudette’s source

 Type Default Details

-inp int 0 Number of input tokens
+inp int 0 input tokens

-out int 0 Number of output tokens
+out int 0 Output tokens

 Exported source

-def usage(inp=0, # Number of input tokens
+def usage(inp=0, # input tokens

 ):